If you want to lose weight, improve your balance, and look and feel great, these are the benefits of lifting weights!

 It improves overall functional performance, in addition to bone density, structure, and strength in postmenopausal women with low muscle mass.

 Strength training also improves your overall posture, balance, and coordination.
 Muscle strength is such an important aspect when it comes to balance.

 Studies have shown the countless benefits of resistance training.
 Not only has it helped people with chronic diseases manage their own problems, but strength training can also have a positive effect in decreasing the pain.

 Aside from the previous benefits, strength training helps improve the human body’s metabolism rate.
-This type of resistance training not only improves the body’s metabolism but also burns double the number of calories pre and post workout.
+This type of resistance training not only improves the body’s metabolism but also burns double the number of calories pre- and post-workout.

-The harder your body is working during your workout, the more energy your body requires which means your body is burning extra calories even while your body is resting and recovering.
+The harder your body is working during your workout, the more energy your body requires.
+This means your body is burning extra calories even while resting and recovering.

 When one is seeking to add these types of training into his or her workout regimen, it’s important to simply start.
 There are many possible options depending on the type of activity you personally enjoy doing.

 If you suffer from any health issues, be sure to speak to your doctor and discuss possible strength training options that may be right, safe, and effective for you and your goals while taking your health into careful consideration.